decred/dcrdex/docs/wiki/Order-Management.md

 DCRDEX does not collect any fees on the trades, but since all swap transactions occur on-chain and are created directly by the users, they will pay network transaction fees.
-Transaction fees vary based on how orders are matched.
+Transaction fees vary based on how orders are matched and network activity.
 Fee estimates are shown during order submission, and the realized fees are displayed on the [order details](#order-details) view once the trade settles.

 The fee details screen indicates the best and worst-case settlement fee estimates based on network conditions at the time of order submission.
-If network congestion is higher when the order is match, the fees could be higher but will remain less or equal to the `Maximum Possible Swap Fees`.
+If network congestion is higher when the order is matched, the fees could be higher but will remain less or equal to the `Maximum Possible Swap Fees`.

 <img src="./images/using-bison-wallet/trade-feedetails.png" width="400" alt="">